ansible/ansible/docs/docsite/rst/community/other_tools_and_programs.rst

 - `Ansible Inventory Grapher <http://github.com/willthames/ansible-inventory-grapher>`_ can be used to visually display inventory inheritance hierarchies and at what level a variable is defined in inventory.

 - `Molecule <http://github.com/metacloud/molecule>`_ A testing framework for Ansible plays and roles.

+- `ARA Records Ansible <http://github.com/openstack/ara>`_ ARA Records Ansible playbook runs and makes the recorded data available and intuitive for users and systems.